 Lesson Title: Simple Present Tense Theme: Grammar Lesson Number: L1-L002 Class/Level: SSS 1 Time: 40 minutes

-Learning Outcomes Preparation By the end of the lesson, pupils Write 3 statements about yourself on will be able to: the board.
-Two should be true and 1.
-Demonstrate an understanding of the other false, and pupils should not be when and how to use the simple able to easily guess which is false. present tense.
-Example: I love mangoes.
-I am afraid of 3.
-Identify the simple present in swimming.
-I go to the beach regularly. sentences.
-4. Use the simple present correctly in speech and in writing. v
+Learning Outcomes By the end of the less

+- Demonstrate an understanding of when and how to use the simple present tense. - 3.
+Identify the simple present in sentences. - 4.
+Use the simple present correctly in speech and in writing.